jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 * [Car Rental Agencies](https://en.wikipedia.org/wiki/Car_rental) - Customers rent a car and then return it when done.
 They aren't pure pools either, but I suspect a car rental of [Model T Fords](https://en.wikipedia.org/wiki/Ford_Model_T) could be a pure pool, since they were mostly identical.

 # Flyweight vs Object Pool
+Object Pool is structurally similar to [Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html), but there are some differences.
+Here are some of each.

-[Flyweight](https://jhumelsine.github.io/2025/11/14/flyweight.html) and Object Pool have a few similarities:
+Flyweight and Object Pool have a few similarities:
 * Each maintains a repository of objects
 * Each tends to return an existing object rather than instantiate a new one upon demand
 * Each has concurrency concerns